google.com, pub-6952772305928907, DIRECT, f08c47fec0942fa0

 Today Fetlar has a population of 60, with two new families set to move into the isle before the year is out.
 We were joined on the 25-minute ferry crossing from Yell by one other car – the ‘shop’ car.
 The Landrover was stacked to the rafters with boxes marked ‘Fetlar shop’, having made the weekly journey to the mainland, bringing vital supplies to the island.
 The shop is in Houbie, just up the hill from The Lodge, and is very much the centre of the community here.
 Well-stocked and friendly, I think we sold them out of both ice-cream and Lerwick Brewery’s ‘Tushker’ beer (and I can only apologise to the residents who were left disappointed after a long day in the sun to discover that their local shop was out-of-stock!).

 Despite being a remote and picturesque getaway, Fetlar has not been without its share of problems over the years.
 In the 19th century, the landlord (laird) evicted many of the tenant farmers from the land to make way for large-scale sheep farming and the island never really recovered.
+This was known as the clearances and I wrote more about that here.
 By the 1990s the population was at an all-time low.
 So it’s heartening to hear that new life is coming to the island as new families, and life, move in.
 The clearances undoubtedly left many scars on the community, mostly in the form of ruined houses and homesteads; homes once filled with warmth and happiness, reduced to gloomy ruins with empty hearths.
-I wrote about this last year, and you can read about it here.

 Getting to Fetlar